-4.2.2 Activity of the Whole
+4.2.2.
+Activity of the whole.
 Is a system active or inactive?
 Is its activity quantifiable?
 These are some crucial questions.
-Figure 8 depicts the variation of CO2 concentration (in ppm) at Mauna Loa (French Polynesia).
+Figure 8 depicts the variation of CO_2 concentration (in parts per million [ppm]) at Mauna Loa (Hawaii).
 The positive trend indicates the increase due to human activities.
-But we can see that there is an obvious seasonal variation.
+However, we can see that there is an obvious seasonal variation.
 The variation corresponds to the active period (i.e. from spring to the end of summer) alternating with the inactive period of vegetation (autumn and winter).
 In some sense, the curve gives a measure of the system activity.
 The derivative (i.e. the slope) indicates the velocity at which the system evolves (accelerations and slowing down phases).
-Minima and maxima point out some short periods where the CO2 fixation equals the respiration of ecosystems.
+Minima and maxima point out some short periods where the CO_2 fixation equals the respiration of ecosystems.

 An analogy-based reasoning led us to consider the simple case of a cellular automaton (a bounded grid) which aims at simulating the dynamics of several populations competing for space.
 The rules that dictate the evolution of cells are probabilistic.
-The probability of changing state depends on the neighbourhood of the cell (be it a Von Neuman or a Moore or even a more exotic neighbourhood pattern), i.e. the number of individuals of each species and their state (age, reproduction potentiality and so on...) that surrounds the cell.
-Each cell can take one of a finite -and known- number of states (uncolonized, species 1, species 2, ..., species n) and we attempt to evaluate the activity of the system through time.
+The probability of changing state depends on the neighborhood of the cell (be it a von Neumann, a Moore or even a more exotic neighborhood pattern), i.e. the number of individuals of each species and their state (age, reproduction potentiality and so on) that surrounds the cell.
+Each cell can take one of a finite, and known, number of states (uncolonized, species 1, species 2, ..., species n) and we attempt to evaluate the activity of the system through time.

-Quantitative activity is defined as the recording of the number of each of the states $i, i \in [1...n]$ , at each time step t of the simulation: $n_i(t)$ .
-This allows calculating, from collected data, the slopes $(V_i)$ , as an approximation of the derivative: $V_i(t) = \frac{n_i(t+\Delta t)-n_i(t)}{\Delta t}$ .
-The slope corresponds to the average rate of quantitative activity of the whole system.
-Then, for each time step we have $\sum{i=1,..,n}(V_i) = 0$ and $\sum{i=1,..,n}(V_i)^2 \ge 0$ .
-Thus, the average rate of evolution (or speed) of the automaton is: $V(t) = \frac{1}{n} \sqrt{\sum{i=1,..,n}(V_i(t))^2}$ .
+Quantitative activity is defined as the recording of the number of each of the states i, $i \in [1 \dots n]$, at each time step t of the simulation: $n_i(t)$.
+This allows calculating, from collected data, the slopes (V_i) , as an approximation of the derivative: $V_i(t) = \frac{n_i(t + \Delta t) - n_i(t)}{\Delta t}$.
+The slope corresponds to the average rate of quantitative activity of the

+Figure 9.
+Activity function of a three-states cellular automaton through time: '1' = M(t); '2' = V(t). (a) Using a high rate of reproduction of one of the three states, the system presents a cyclic activity (quasi-stationary equilibrium) with an alternation between intense activity periods and short inactivity periods. (b) Using a low rate of reproduction (i.e. the highest probability to reproduce for one of the three species into a free adjacent cell is below a threshold value), the system converges to an equilibrium state in which V(t) is null but M(t) shows that the system is still active.
+Reproduced with kind permission from Elsevier.30 whole system.
+Then, for each time step we have $\sum{i=1,...,n} (V_i) = 0$ and $\sum{i=1,...,n} (V_i)^2 \ge 0$.
+Thus, the average rate of evolution (or speed) of the automaton is $V(t) = \frac{1}{n} \sqrt{\sum{i=1,...,n} (V_i(t))^2}$.
 However, even if V(t) = 0, some modifications M can persist and compensate each other.
-Thus, $M(t) = \frac{1}{n} \sum{j=1,..,E} P_j(t)$ , where $P_j(t)$ is the entity (j) modified at the instant t and E the overall number of entities.
-M(t) is the average of qualitative activity changes of entities N. M(t) = 0 in case of inactivity but is a constant (> 0) in case of equilibrium.
-Since V(t) and M(t) are in same dimension, the activity function A(t) of the system takes the form:
+Thus, $M(t) = \frac{1}{n} \sum{j=1,...,E} P_j(t)$, where $P_j(t)$ is the entity (j) modified at the instant t and E the overall number of entities.
+Here M(t) is the average of qualitative activity changes of entities N. We have M(t) = 0 in the case of inactivity but M is a constant (>0) in the case of equilibrium.
+Since V(t) and M(t) are in the same dimension, the activity function A(t) of the system takes the form